 This web site provides information and data on the Division spill program and the resultant total dissolved gas (TDG) and temperature.
 This includes information on spill management, regional TDG studies, meetings, plans, reports and research studies.
 The Corps adjusts spill caps and spill levels in real time operations and there are spill guidance documents, reports and models that are used to aid in this spill cap change process.

-District water quality programs cover the other water quality parameters such as nutrients, potassium, pH, conductivity, dissolved oxygen and others.
+District water quality programs cover the other water quality parameters such as nutrients, pH, conductivity, dissolved oxygen and others.